How to Ask Open-Ended Questions (80+ Examples in 2025)

 PollEverywhere

-PollEverywhere is an audience engagement tool with interactive polling, word cloud, text wall and so on.
+PollEverywhere is an audience engagement tool that uses interactive polling, word cloud, text wall and so on.

 It integrates with many video meeting and presentation apps, which is more convenient and saves time switching between different platforms.
 Your questions and answers can be displayed live on the website, mobile app, Keynote, or PowerPoint.